Scelidosaurus: Diet

 Like most other thyreophorans, Scelidosaurus is known to be herbivorous.
 However, while some later ornithischian groups possessed teeth capable of grinding plant material, Scelidosaurus had smaller, less complex leaf-shaped teeth suitable for cropping vegetation and jaws capable of only vertical movement, due to a short jaw joint.
 Paul Barrett concluded that Scelidosaurus fed with a puncture-crush system of tooth-on-tooth action, with a precise but simple up-and-down jaw movement, in which the food was mashed between the inner side of the upper teeth and the outer side of the lower teeth, without the teeth actually touching each other as shown by very long vertical wear facets on the lower teeth alone.

 In this aspect, it resembled the stegosaurids, which also bore primitive teeth and simple jaws.
 Its diet would have consisted of ferns or conifers, as grasses did not evolve until late into the Cretaceous Period, after Scelidosaurus was long extinct.

 Another similarity with the stegosaurs is the narrow head, which might indicate a selective diet consisting of high-quality fodder.
 However, Barrett pointed out that for an animal the size of Scelidosaurus, with a large gut allowing efficient fermentation, the intake of easily digestible food of high energetic value was less important than with smaller animals, that are often critically dependent on it.
 Norman concluded that Scelidosaurus fed on low scrubby vegetation, with a height up to one metre.
 Raising itself on its hindlimbs alone, could have vertically increased the feeding envelope and was perhaps anatomically possible, but Norman doubted it was a relevant part of its behaviour.

+Palaeoenvironment

+During the Early Jurassic, Europe formed an island archipelago.
+The Charmouth outcrop is adjacent to a number of tectonic highs which at this point in time formed islands, including the Welsh High (comprising what is now much of Wales) to the north, as well as the Cornubian Massif (including what is now Devon and Cornwall) to the west.
+The presence of Classopolis pollen in the sediments suggests that conifers belonging to the extinct family Cheirolepidiaceae grew on the islands.